SAFETY MESSAGE BOARD

 - Obey “No Diving” signs.
 A general rule is to enter feet first into water rather than headfirst.

-- Never dive into an aboveground pool.
-They are too shallow.
+- Never dive into an above-ground pool, as they are too shallow.

 - Never walk on the pool cover.